 Nashville is a city that knows itself inside-out and wears its culture like a perfect pair of broken-in leather boots.
 That confidence fuels an eclectic mix of classic heritage hotels holding their own amongst newbies repurposing treasured city buildings.
 Here’s a look at how these landmarks of Southern hospitality are re-writing the stories of Nashville.

 Things have changed a bit since the days when horse-drawn buggies pulled up to the Gray & Dudley hardware building in downtown Nashville.
-A landmark of the city since 1900, the store peddled everything from tools to razors, clocks, ice skates, pocket knives
+A landmark of the city since 1900, the store peddled everything from tools to razors, clocks, ice skates, pocket knives and horse saddles.

 A sales flyer in its opening year gave a shout out to hunting season:

 “Here’s to all you shooters, who are going to shoot, the season’s here, the dogs are waiting … there’s not a dishonest gun in our stock and not a poorly loaded shell.”

 Fast forward to the year 2017, and the same building opened as one

 of the largest multi-venue modern art museums in the world – which also happens

 to be a hotel.
 Guests literally sleep amongst dozens of startlingly provocative

 art installations spread across 10,500 square feet, multiple levels, tucked